Dulon18/Node-JS-Tutorial/README.md

 Ease of Use: Being open-source and JavaScript-based, Node.js offers a familiar environment for developers, facilitating easy project initiation.

+Node.js can be used in IoT applications for handling device communication, data processing, and management of IoT devices.
+Its lightweight nature and event-driven architecture make it suitable for IoT environments

 By breaking down the text into specific points and refining each point for clarity and conciseness of the benefits of Node.js.